anphase/pypdftk/README.md

 ## pdftk path

 By default, path is `/usr/bin/pdftk`, but you can override it with the `PDFTK_PATH` environment variable

+## pypdftk tmp path

+By default, tmp path used automatically determined by the tempfile.mkstemp() function.
+You can override it with the `PYPDFTK_TMP_PATH` environment variable if you're having issues.

 ## Licence
 This module is released under the permissive [MIT license](http://revolunet.mit-license.org).
 Your contributions are always welcome.